0LNetworkCommunity/documentation/docs/validators/restore.md

 # Restore

-Restore the Database to get up-to-date with the current state of the Network.
-Repository is located [here](https://github.com/0LNetworkCommunity/epoch-archive-mainnet) and contains other useful commands out this scope.
+Restore the 0L Network database to get up-to-date with the current state of the network.
+The `epoch-archive-mainnet` [repository](https://github.com/0LNetworkCommunity/epoch-archive-mainnet) contains other useful commands that are out of the scope of this tutorial but are easily accessible in the readme file of the repository and its `Makefile`.

 ### Prerequisites
 :::note